-Knott's Rides for Toddlers
+Rides for Toddlers

-Knott's has rides that kids as small as 32 inches can go on unaccompanied, and many rides where there is no minimum height limit if accompanied by a responsible rider.
+Knott's has rides that children as small as 32 inches can go on unaccompanied, and many rides where there is no minimum height limit if accompanied by a responsible rider.
 Most of these rides are in the Peanuts-themed Camp Snoopy area.
 They include:

-- Balloon Race (min. height 36" or accompanied by a supervising companion): carousel swing in hot air balloon baskets
+- Balloon Race (min. height 36" or accompanied by a supervising companion): Carousel swing in hot air balloon baskets

 - Camp Bus (min. height 42" or accompanied by a supervising companion)

-- Flying Ace (between 32" and 54"): planes circling up and down
+- Flying Ace (between 32" and 54"): Planes circling up and down

-- Grand Sierra Railroad (min. height 46" or accompanied by a supervising companion): miniature train ride
+- Grand Sierra Railroad (min. height 46" or accompanied by a supervising companion): Miniature train ride

 - High Sierra Ferris Wheel (min. height 54" or 36" with a supervising companion)

-- Huff and Puff (under 52"): little carts that kids pump themselves around a track
+- Huff and Puff (under 52"): Little carts that kids pump themselves around a track

-- Pig Pen’s Mud Buggies (min. height 36” or with a supervising companion): little cars circling
+- Pig Pen’s Mud Buggies (min. height 36” or with a supervising companion): Little cars circling

-- Rapid River Run (min. height 42" or accompanied by a supervising companion): a big boat on an arm that rocks it around in the air
+- Rapid River Run (min. height 42" or accompanied by a supervising companion): A big boat on an arm that rocks it around in the air

-- Rocky Mountain Trucking Co. (min. height 42" or accompanied by a supervising companion): a convoy of kid-driven semis with room for parents as cargo
+- Rocky Mountain Trucking Co. (min. height 42" or accompanied by a supervising companion): A convoy of kid-driven semis with room for parents as cargo

-- Timberline Twister (between 36" and 69"): kiddie coaster
+- Timberline Twister (between 36" and 69"): Kiddie coaster

-- Woodstock’s Airmail (min. height 36"): a mini lift ride like a kid-sized Supreme Scream
+- Woodstock’s Airmail (min. height 36"): A mini lift ride like a kid-sized Supreme Scream

 If parents want to ride on attractions that don't allow small children, Knott's also has a system where parents can stand in line together, and once you get to the front of the line, you can take turns riding, while the other parent waits with the kids.